Jessica Boevers: Early life

 Boevers attended the University of Cincinnati College-Conservatory of Music, graduating in 1994.

 Career

 Boevers' Broadway credits include Les Misérables (Eponine), A Funny Thing Happened on the Way to the Forum (Philia) Rent (Maureen), Oklahoma!
 (Ado Annie), and In My Life (Jenny).

 In addition, she has appeared on the television shows Strangers with Candy and Another World, and the 1993 film Airborne.

-Boevers works at The Masters School in Dobbs Ferry, New York.
+Boevers works at The University of Michigan as an Assistant Professor of Musical Theatre in Ann Arbor Michigan.